Running away from problems, people and life: why we do it.

 - Working with a therapist

-We could write an entire article on meditation, so let’s just touch on it a bit here.
+We could write an entire article on meditation, so let’s touch on it a bit here.

-The groundbreaking research in Cognitive Therapy (CT) or Cognitive Behavioral Therapy (CBT) was pioneered by Dr. Aaron T. Beck in the 1960s, while he was a psychiatrist at the University of Pennsylvania.
+The groundbreaking research in Cognitive Therapy (CT) or Cognitive Behavioral Therapy (CBT) was pioneered by Dr. Aaron T. Beck in the 1960s.
+At the same time, he was a psychiatrist at the University of Pennsylvania.

 The best-selling book by David D. Burns, The Feeling Good Handbook, is a great go-to book to maintain a happy mental balance.

 Question: “Doesn’t cognitive therapy just lead to intellectual change without changing how a person really feels on a gut level?”

 Providing rationalizations or intellectual excuses for things is not a part of cognitive therapy.
 The purpose of the treatment is to develop profound feelings of joy and happiness.”

 You may also learn more about cognitive therapy if you decide to see a therapist to help you get a little more perspective on why your life is at a point where you are feeling like running away from your problems in one way or another.

-There is absolutely no negative stigma that will be tied to you at any point if you decide to go talk to a therapist when you feel like things are spinning out of control.
+There is absolutely no negative stigma that will be tied to you at any point if you decide to talk to a therapist when you feel like things are spinning out of control.